lwkf/BigDataProj/README.md

 - Perform Analysis within Spark
 - Save outputs to a csv to use for visualisation
-1. In the Spark Shell, save the uutput to HDFS
+1. In the Spark Shell, Save the output to HDFS
 ```bash
 # Ensure your Spark DataFrame is saved as a CSV in HDFS
 analysisResult